Firestark/project/docs/about.md

 ### Server requirements

 - PHP >= 7.1.3
-- Host pointing to / (for example: virtual host)
+- Host pointing to / (for example: virtual host) (Sub directories are not handled by default)

 ### Installation